 Each year the Vaccine Advisory Committee Spanish Association of Pediatrics (CAV-AEP) is updating its recommendations for vaccination in childhood and adolescence.
 Published updated vaccination schedule on 2023 year.

 These recommendations take into account all available data on the effectiveness of time-tested vaccines and their safety, as well as the epidemiological statistics of preventable diseases in Spain.

-I note right away that routine vaccination remains unchanged, as in previous years.
-Old article "Vaccination Calendar 2022".
+I would like to note right away that routine vaccination remains unchanged, as in previous years.
+Old article “Vaccination Calendar 2022”.

 [su_highlight]The vaccination calendar, for example, in the Russian Federation coincides with the vaccination calendar in Spain.
 The exception is the Meningococcal B and C vaccinations.
 Therefore, as a rule, a “booster or accelerated vaccination” scheme is used.
 Link to the accelerated vaccination calendar.
 Let me remind you that in Spain there is no vaccination against tuberculosis, with the exception of the Basque Country.[/su_highlight]

 Detailed description of standard childhood vaccinations in Spain in Russian